prakashrao1977/AWSCICD/README.md

 # AWSCICD
 This repository is created to learn AWS CI/CD automation.
-Testing merging